Having trouble getting over girlfriend’s past? You’re not the only one.

-Earlier this week I received a kind and inspiring letter from a student taking my Get Over Your Partner’s Past Fast video course.
+Earlier this week I received a kind and inspiring letter from a student getting over girlfriend’s past, taking my Get Over Your Partner’s Past Fast video course.
 Let’s call him Devon.

-In the letter, Devon shared details of his lifelong struggles with retroactive jealousy, his relationship, and his determination to get over his girlfriend’s past, and get retroactive jealousy beat:
+In the letter, Devon shared details of his lifelong struggles with retroactive jealousy, his relationship, and his determination regarding geting over girlfriend’s past, and get retroactive jealousy beat:

 Hi Zachary,Last week at this time I was in bed in all morning as constant thoughts of my girlfriend’s past continued to disturb and torture me.
 And then I found your course.
 I’m so glad.
 I have been undertaking it for 4 days and have already found it a great help.
 That is not to say I haven’t still had some ups and downs, but it has given me a clear path to get on..I met the girl who I think is possibly the love of my life a few months ago, and despite all the amazing romance and us completely falling in love with each other the dragon of retroactive jealousy reared it’s ugly head.
 I realize that I have suffered with it my whole life but never truly understood it.
 In past relationships it haunted me and I never realized what was going on..It has ultimately led to me never fully engaging in my relationships, and just suffering.
 I get on edge when people make any sort of comments that could be connected to anything in the past.
 I’ve judged and therefore resented people.
 Often it has subsided over time, but having never truly dealt with it my relationships have never blossomed and have often felt shackled.
 I’ve ended up either leaving people or cheating..Truly falling for someone has always left me terrified and vulnerable.
 I used to be a bit of a player and had all sorts of girls falling at my feet.
 I felt untouchable.
 But I never truly engaged with life..I resort back to a safe place in my head where I just focus on my own survival and don’t engage.
 In this situation I realize I have someone who is worth it.
 Something that is worth it.
 I don’t want my girlfriend’s past to stop me feeling happy.
 I found a horrible irony in the idea that falling in love often left me feeling more unhappy than ever.